uriyacovy/ESPHome_nuki_lock/README.md

 > This component relies on NimBLE, which is incompatible with the ESPHome BLE stack.
 > Please remove all Bluetooth components (esp32_ble, esp32_improv, ...) from your configuration to use this component.

+> [!WARNING]
+> This component requires ESPHome 2025.10.0 as minimum!

 > [!TIP]
 > If your ESP32 is equipped with PSRAM, you can add the `psram` component to enable the use of PSRAM for the NimBLE Stack, enhancing the reliability of this component.